 magnet for immigrants.

-often—once a decade, perhaps—but it actually snowed at
+a decade, perhaps—but it actually snowed at sea level

-sea level this morning.
-The upper elevations of the
+this morning.
+The upper elevations of the city, Vomero

-at about 1200 feet on the hill in back of the city
+about 1200 feet on the hill in back of the city looked

-looked like a postcard from Austria.
-Vesuvius, of
+like a postcard from Austria.
+Vesuvius, of course, is

-happily notes the presence of some local people in the
+morning paper happily notes the presence of some local

-photographer, Mimmo Iodice.
-It includes also, for the
+and photographer, Mimmo Iodice.
+It includes also, for

 retired and happily munching clover somewhere), winner